gamesbook/pyprototypr/docs/source/core_shapes.rst

 ~~~~~~~~
 `↑ <shape-index_>`_

-Hexagons are often drawn in a "honeycomb" arrangement to form a grid - for games
+Hexagons are often drawn in a "honeycomb" arrangement to form a grid.
+For games
 this is often used to delineate the spaces in which playing pieces can be placed
 and their movement regulated.